KKosewick/KOSEWICK-HARDIN-PARKER-MADA-project/README.md

 This is Kevin Kosewick and Emma Hardin-Parker's MADA project repository.

-# Pre-requisites

-This is a template for a data analysis project using R, Quarto, Github and a reference manager that can handle bibtex.
-It is also assumed that you have a word processor installed (e.g. MS Word or [LibreOffice](https://www.libreoffice.org/)).
-You need that software stack to make use of this template.

 # Structure

 * All data goes into the subfolders inside the `data` folder.